 B.A. in Psychology (Cal State, Northridge), 2001.
 I was 56 and attended eleven colleges to get this degree.
 I never intended to use the degree in any way but personally and in reading cards and doing astrology.

 My passion is card (medicine, tarot) card-reading and astrology and everything mystical.
 My main teachers are Indigenous Peoples world-wide, especially Native Americans, and, among them, especially Navajos.
 My religion is love, nature, beauty, peace and harmony.

 I have over 300 references here.
 (I also stayed with at least 50 CSers who didn't give me references.)
 I have belonged to Couchsurfing since 2006.

 Please also see my profile on BeWelcome.org: http://www.bewelcome.org/members/BellaBoswell

 Surfed all over the U.S., Mexico, Canada (B.C., NW Territory, the Yukon), Central America, Haiti, the Dominican Republic, Puerto Rico, Jamaica, Trinidad & Tobago, Venezuela, Colombia, Panama.

 Music, Movies, and Books

-MOVIES: Both Addams Family movies.
-Avatar.
-Sexo Por Compasion (or "Compassionate Sex," 2000, Spain).
-All the Harry Potters.
+2nd favorite group of movies: Sexo Por Compasion (or "Compassionate Sex," 2000, Spain).
 Chocolat.
 Secretary.
 Harold and Maude.
-The Royal Tenenbaums.
+The Royal Tennenbaums.
 The Best Exotic Marigold Hotel.
 Light In the Piazza (1962, USA).
 Nanny McPhee.